 Amount funded: $16,500 (expected completion January 2022)

-Project overview: Not-for-profit conservation organisation Phillip Island Nature Parks has received funding through to tackle invasive weeds in the wetlands and coastal saltmarsh that it manages.
-These areas are of vital significance to many species of ground dwelling and migratory birds including the little penguins for which Phillip Island is famous.
+Project overview: Since 2011, Phillip Island Nature Parks (PINP) has received funding from Melbourne Water each year to tackle invasive weeds in the wetlands and coastal saltmarsh that it manages.
+These areas are vital to many bird species including the little penguins for which Phillip Island is famous.

-At Fishers Wetland, adjacent to Churchill Island, eight seasons of undertaking weed control in remnant vegetation has significantly reduced the amount of tall wheat grass threatening the fragile and endangered coastal saltmarsh.
-While kikuyu remains a problem, several native grass species have reappeared naturally, alongside 90,000 plants propagated by Nature Parks and planted by volunteers from the San Remo Primary school, universities and corporates.
+At Fishers Wetland, next to Churchill Island, eight seasons of undertaking weed control in remnant vegetation has significantly reduced the amount of tall wheat grass threatening the endangered coastal saltmarsh.
+While kikuyu remains a problem, several native grass species have reappeared naturally, alongside 90,000 new plants.
+PINP is now able to tackle neighbouring land that also needs rehabilitation.

 Gresswell Habitat Link catchment improvement